poftwaresatent/sfl2/README.md

 Sunflower uses [Doxygen][] to provide documentation through comments inside the sourcecode.
 You can either rely on the fact that the vast majority of these comments is in the class declarations (ie header files), or go into the `doc/` subfolder and run Doxygen there.
+The doxy config assumes you have [Graphviz][] installed, to generate diagrams.

     cd doc
     doxygen Doxyfile